-In response to their mandate from the Minister of Energy, the Ontario Energy Board (OEB) has been managing the electricity pricing for Ontario consumers.
+In response to their mandate from the Minister of Energy, the Ontario Energy Board (OEB) manages the electricity pricing for Ontario consumers.
 The goals of their program are the following:

 CURRENT ELECTRICITY PRICES